A-Toscan/Dental-Clinic-Project/README.md

 There will also be a user area with your personal data, which only you will be able to see. only he will be able to see himself.
-In addition, dentists must be able to register as professionals, login and logout and see all appointments and registered clients.
+In addition, dentists must be able to register as professionals, login and logout and see all appointments and registered patients.